Lib Dem leader Ed Davey pledges two-month cancer treatment guarantee

 - Published

-The Liberal Democrats have proposed a new legal right to get cancer treatment within two months of an urgent referral in England.
+Sir Ed Davey has called for a new legal right to cancer treatment within two months of an urgent referral in England in a speech to his party conference.

-The party said in the last year more than 72,000 people waited longer than the NHS target of 62 days.
+The Liberal Democrat leader launched an all-out attack on the Conservative government's record on the NHS.

-In his speech at the party's annual conference, leader Sir Ed Davey accused the Tories of letting patients down.
+He accused Rishi Sunak of ditching plans for a ten-year cancer plan, describing it as a casualty of "Conservative chaos".

-Sir Ed's speech largely focused on domestic issues - including the NHS, the cost-of-living and the environment - with the Lib Dem leader blaming the Conservatives for the country "not working the way it should".
+But Sir Ed's speech was mainly devoted to domestic issues, which he believes will help it win over voters who feel let down by the Conservatives.

-However, he did briefly touch on Brexit, promising to "fix our broken relationship with Europe" and remove trade barriers.
+It was his first speech to a party conference since becoming leader in 2020, with previous conferences called of due to the Covid pandemic and the death of the late Queen.

-In a highly personal section of the speech, Sir Ed spoke about his own experience of losing both his parents to cancer as a child and caring for his mum while he was still at school.
+In a deeply personal section, the audience listened in silence as Sir Ed spoke about his own experience of losing both his parents to cancer as a child and caring for his mum while he was still at school.

 "My family's story isn't unique: there are millions of us whose lives get turned upside down by cancer," he said.